-Additionally, we are also evaluating the Task Force on Climate-Related Financial Disclosures ("TCFD") to identify future opportunities for alignment.
+Additionally, we continue to evaluate the Task Force on Climate-related Financial Disclosures ("TCFD") to identify future opportunities for alignment.
 This approach will evolve as new regulatory requirements for reporting on ESG-related metrics come to pass.

 2.4.
 STAKEHOLDERS ENGAGEMENT